aacontreras20/Soft_Dev_Mykolyk/24_LAMP/README.md

-# how-to :: DO THE THING
+# how-to :: Provision a Droplet and Install LAMP
 ---
 ## Overview
 Why we care, what this will allow us to do, etc...